Crime & conflict

 Share

-A barrage of Russian struck Ukraine’s city of Zaporizhzhia late on Thursday, May 1, 2025, setting buildings ablaze and injuring 14 people, though no deaths were reported.
+A barrage of Russian drones struck Ukraine’s southeastern city of Zaporizhzhia late on Thursday, May 1, 2025, setting buildings ablaze and injuring 14 people, though no deaths were reported.
 Regional Governor Ivan Fedorov, addressing the incident on Telegram, corrected earlier reports of a fatality, confirming that one man trapped under rubble was rescued alive.
 Nine of the injured are receiving hospital treatment, reflecting the severity of the attack’s impact on civilians.

 The attack is part of an escalating pattern of Russian drone assaults on Zaporizhzhia, a city that has faced repeated strikes since Russia’s invasion of Ukraine in February 2022.
-Posts on X highlighted the intensity of the barrage, with some claiming to 12 Geran-2 drones were deployed, at least seven hitting their targets, including a strike on a residential building.
-This follows a deadly 21, 2025, attack in the city that killed three family members, the threat to civilians despite intermittent ceasefire talks.
+Posts on X highlighted the intensity of the barrage, with some claiming up to 12 Geran-2 drones were deployed, at least seven hitting their targets, including a direct strike on a residential building.
+This follows a deadly March 21, 2025, attack in the city that killed three family members, highlighting the ongoing threat to civilians despite intermittent ceasefire talks.

 Share